 lifting peach cobbler out of the pan on a spoon.

 Fresh peach season was always my number one favorite.
-There is nothing more amazing then a warm, juicy, perfectly ripe peach plucked right off the tree and devoured over the sink, with juice dripping down to your elbows.
+There is nothing more amazing than a warm, juicy, perfectly ripe peach plucked right off the tree and devoured over the sink, with juice dripping down to your elbows.
 Heaven.
-Possibly the only thing better is taking those peaches, tossing them in a pan and covering them with a sweet buttery cobbler topping.
+Possibly the only thing better is taking those peaches, tossing them in a pan, and covering them with a sweet buttery cobbler topping.
 Who’s with me?

 peach cobbler recipe in a pan from the side.